-After a prostate cancer diagnosis, it’s best to schedule your next appointment with an oncologist.
-That’s because oncologists are dedicated to treating cancer and have access to all of the treatment technologies for the most effective results.
-Surgery may seem like a logical first step, however, some prostate cancer patients can benefit from a different approach.
-Visiting with an oncologist first will help determine the best treatment for your specific diagnosis.
+As mentioned before, it’s best to schedule your next appointment with an oncologist because they are dedicated to treating cancer and have access to all of the treatment technologies for the most effective results.

 Your oncologist will take time to learn about your specific diagnosis and will consult with your care team and you to develop a personalized treatment plan.
 Your care team will include several specialists, including: